 The 1st XI had a very successful first few seasons in the league and won Division 5 and Division 4 in successive years, with further success in 2004 with promotion from division 3.
 The success and progress continued in the following season culminating in promotion to Division 1 in 2005.
 The 1st XI enjoyed 7 years at this level before being relegated to Division 2 in 2013.

 In 2007 the club had grown with the success of a Junior section and had enough players to field a team into the Girls Development League along with Banbury, Henley and Witney.
 They finished a close second to Banbury.
 Following this success, the decision was made to enter a 2nd XI into the League in 2009.

 Building For The Future

 The club has served the community for 45 years and still has some players and active members that have been playing since the club was formed.
-It is currently a very exciting time for the club as we continue to grow and re-develop adding a 2nd XI team who entered the League in the 2019/20 season.
-We continue to grow look towards starting a junior section in the next 5 years.
+It is currently a very exciting time for the club as we continue to grow and re-develop adding a 2nd XI team who won promotion on their debut in the 2019/20 season .
+We continue to grow and look towards starting a junior section in the next 5 years.